yvann-ba/ComfyUI_Yvann-Nodes/README.md

 #### Workflow Preview
 ![wf-screen-ipadapterswitchsd15](https://github.com/user-attachments/assets/d76fca16-e111-499c-84f9-c43bbb1015a3)

-#### WF File (download it and drop it into ComfyUI ☝️🤓)
+#### WF File (download it and drop it into ComfyUI)

 [AudioReactive_Vid2Vid_IPAdapter-Switch_sd15-8steps_YVANN.json](./AudioReactive_Workflows/AudioReactive_Vid2Vid_IPAdapter-Switch_sd15-8steps_YVANN.json)

-#### Details
+#### Details ☝️🤓
-This lightweight workflow lets you synchronize any number of image inputs with audio input (e.g., switch images based on bass or drums) throught your animation, with the help of IPAdapter to diffuse the style of your audio reactive input images.
+Synchronize any number of image inputs with audio input (e.g., switch images based on bass or drums) throught your animation, with the help of IPAdapter to diffuse the style of your audio reactive input images.
 There are also ControlNet included to control the composition of your animation based on an input video, making styles and shapes audio-reactive and controlable.
 The workflow uses Stable Diffusion 1.5 and HyperSD (8 steps) for efficient, high-quality animations, even on a low VRAM/GPU setup

 ---
 # Nodes 🍝